MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/cloud-deployment-overview.md

 ## Frequently asked questions

 ### Why does the status display 'Maintenance' on my environment in LCS?
 To provide the best experience and performance, Microsoft performs maintenance operations on your environment.
-During some of these maintenance operations, your environment status may display one of the below statuses:
+During some of these maintenance operations, your environment status may display one of the following statuses:

-1. 'Preparing for Maintenance'
+- Preparing for maintenance
-2. 'Prepared for Maintenance' or
+- Prepared for maintenance
-3. 'Maintenance in progress'
+- Maintenance in progress

 While your environment is in this state and until the status returns to 'Deployed', you will not be able to perform any lifecycle operations, such as package applications.
 There will be no impact to Finance and Operations apps.
 Users can continue with normal operations without any service interruption.
-You will receive an email notification before any maintenance operation that puts your environment in this state is initiated.
+You will receive an email notification before any maintenance operation puts your environment in this state.

 ### How do I connect to the SQL database on my Sandbox environment?
 Follow these steps to connect to the SQL Database in your Tier 2+ Sandbox environments.